minsuklee/tcpip/README.md

 tcpip
 =====
-This is a clean TCP/IP implementation for MS-DOS, Windows 3.x or Microsoft operating systems earlier than Windows 95.
+This is a clean-room TCP/IP implementation for MS-DOS, Windows 3.x or Microsoft operating systems earlier than Windows 95.

 It can be built with Borland C 3.0, and MS Macro Assembler.